ciajoe/de.ciajoe.useroption.security/README.md

 >foren-verbund.org for providing an support board

-Support is available on http://ciajoe.foren-verbund.org or via e-mail to plugins@demc.eu
+Support is available on http://ciajoe.foren-verbund.org or via e-mail to plugins[at]demc.eu